swasthikcnayak/Sushiksha-Competitive-Coding/dsa-sessions/session003/README.md

-# Welcome to Session 2 (Arrays and String, Pointers)
+# Welcome to Session 2 (Functions, struct and recursion)

 # Table of contents